 Natural bodybuilder must master their body through training, a good diet, and the use of unbanned supplements.
 The debate about which supplements are acceptable, however, rages on today.
 The World Natural Bodybuilding Federation requires competitors to be free of using banned hormone substances, such as Androsterone, for a minimum of 10 years.
 In addition, everyone must submit to stringent drug tests before a competition.

 They also require newcomers to abstain from over-the-counter prohormone supplements for at least two years.
 Prohormones, seen as legal steroids, are a debated conversation that has stirred up some major controversy.

 Legal Steroids –

 Medical professionals advise against using Andro to increase muscle mass because the risks outweigh the benefits.
 However, many bodybuilders disagree.
-And still, take prohormone regularly to enhance their performance.
-When the World-Anti Doping Agency banned Andro, its usage was frowned upon by natural bodybuilders.
+And still, take prohormones regularly to enhance their performance.
+When the World-Anti Doping Agency banned Andro, natural bodybuilders frowned upon its usage.

 Drug-Free Bodybuilding –